 The faculty is drawn from the various academic disciplines represented in the University as well as professors from the Bilingual Education program.
 Visiting professors and lecturers also contribute to the offerings of the program.

-Students must complete 36 graduate-level credit hours in one of three degree plans--the Traditional Plan, the Gifted & Talented Plan, or the Special Education Plan.
+Students must complete 36 graduate-level credit hours in one of three degree plans--the English as a Second Language (ESL) Plan, the Gifted & Talented Plan, or the Special Education Plan.
 The required courses in methodology, linguistics, culture, research, and the history and rationale of bilingual education offer maximum flexibility to those who are interested in broadening both their academic preparation and classroom skills.